Projects per year

 Richard is a qualified sport and exercise psychologist, who has worked with athletes across the full range of levels (from beginners to world champions), and in a range of sports (from athletics and snow-sports to motorsport and officiating).
 His book “Being a Sport Psychologist” focuses on understanding the role of practicing sport psychologists, and he retains strong links with the AIS and other local service providers.
 This experience helps to ensure the real-world applicability of Richard’s research, as well as embedding work-integrated learning opportunities in his teaching.

-In his spare time he enjoys playing squash and touch football, and spending time with his young family.
+In his spare time he enjoys playing squash, long walks, and spending time with his young family.

 Areas of Teaching